mehery-soccom/mehery-soccom.github.io/server-xms/index.md

 Currently, there is only 1 method of authorization available.
  * API KEY

-Once all of the steps from the setup process are successfully completed, you can create an _Client App_ and generate _Key_.
+Once all of the steps from the setup process are successfully completed, you can create a _Client App_ and generate _Key_.

 Every request to the needs to be authorized using an API Key authentication.
 Adding **x-api-key** in the header with your unique API Key as a value will grant access.
 Example for POST request with curl: